erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Level Mod
         </th>
         <td>
-            Make levels use a fixed response faction on any difficulty.
-Disabled in Holdout.
-ZEAL Level Mods activate an additional matchmaking lock.
+            Make levels use a fixed response faction on any difficulty; disabled in Holdout; ZEAL Level Mods activate an additional matchmaking lock
         </td>
     </tr>
     <tr>